-- Punch Clock Villain: He doesn't seem in it for the personal gratification of stomping on the unwashed masses or to do the Evil Laugh, but you can't organise half of what he does with anything like a conscience.
+- Punch-Clock Villain: He doesn't seem in it for the personal gratification of stomping on the unwashed masses or to do the Evil Laugh, but you can't organize half of what he does with anything like a conscience.

 - The Short Guy with Glasses: Short, check; glasses, check; brainy nerd type, check.

 - Theme Naming: Like the other kobolds, he has a repeated syllable name.
 Now, we've moved to "K"s from "Y"s.